vynix-org/kinda-lp/faq.md

 ### How do I delete my account and data?

-Contact us at hello@kinda.aicharacter.chat to request account deletion.
+Contact us at general.kinda@gmail.com to request account deletion.
 We'll remove all your data within 30 days.

 ## 📱 Device Compatibility